Star Wars Land Visitor's Guide

 Star Wars Land Visitor's Guide - How to Get In

 Once you get to Disneyland, how do you get in?
+When Star Wars: Galaxy's Edge first opened, there were some processes that you had to be familiar with.
 We have a whole guide on How to Get Into Star Wars Land that covers both the reservation system (reservations were required for access May 31 - June 23, 2019) and the virtual queue system (beginning June 24, 2019).
 Read that if you want the nitty, gritty details.
 But, if you just want to know the general flow, read on below.

 There are three entrances to Star Wars: Galaxy's Edge; one in Critter Country, another in Frontier Land, and one in Fantasyland.
-When you get your reservation time, whether it's the wristband for the reservation system, or the virtual queue, you'll also be given your entry point.
+If you are visiting during a busier time and are using the virtual queue, you'll also be given your entry point when you're given your return time.
 When it's your time, you'll just head towards your entry point and show your credentials.
+If the boarding pass system isn't being used, you can use any of the entry/exit points you wish.
+You can always find out what the status of the land is (open boarding or using the boarding pass system) by checking the Disneyland app.

 Star Wars Land Visitor's Guide - How Early to Get There

-The hardest thing about getting your specific reservation time for Star Wars: Galaxy's Edge is counting down the minutes until you can actually go in.
-Disneyland has done an incredible job of making sure that crowd flow is good, so they do not allow you to line up early.
-If you're using the reservation system between now and June 23, 2019, you should arrive no more than 10-15 minutes before your reservation time.
-If you are using the virtual queue, you have two hours from when you receive your notification to enter.
-There truly is no rush from that time because you do not have a time limit on how long you can stay in Star Wars: Galaxy's Edge once the reservation period is over.
+If you are using the virtual queue or boarding pass system, you have two hours from when you receive your notification to enter Star Wars: Galaxy's Edge.
+There truly is no rush from that time because you do not have a time limit on how long you can stay in Star Wars: Galaxy's Edge.
 Just remember that every time you exit the land, you will need to make another boarding pass request in order to re-enter.

 Star Wars Land Visitor's Guide - Where to Go First

-Of course, Millennium Falcon: Smuggler's Run is the other attraction you'll want to visit, and may consider visiting first.
-If you're using the reservation system, you'll want to wait about 1 1/2 hours into your time slot for minimal wait times.
-However, once the virtual queue is implemented and guests aren't being asked to leave after a certain time, that rule will no longer apply.
-While FastPass is not available for the Falcon, a Single Rider line is an option.
-The Millennium Falcon: Smuggler's Run is by far the most interactive of all of the Disneyland attractions.
-When Rise of the Resistance opens later this year, we imagine that it will split the wait times between both of the major attractions.
+As of right now, Millennium Falcon: Smuggler's Run is the other main attraction you'll want to visit, and may consider visiting first.
+While FastPass is not currently available for the Falcon, a Single Rider line is an option.
+However, if you opt to do the Single Rider line, you will miss some pretty incredible parts of the queue that add to the overall experience.
+The Millennium Falcon: Smuggler's Run is by far the most interactive of all of the Disneyland attractions to date.
+And stand-by wait times have been manageable.
+You can always check the Disneyland app to find current wait times.
+Certain times of the day, especially in the evening, wait times can dip to around 30 minutes.
+When Rise of the Resistance opens on January 17, 2020, we imagine that it will split the wait times between both of the major attractions.

 And finally, if you just want to really soak up everything that there is at Star Wars: Galaxy's Edge, you may just want to roam and not rush to anything when you arrive at the land.
 A huge draw to Star Wars: Galaxy's Edge is that you genuinely feel as though you've been transported to another planet.
 There is something to be said for simply wandering through the marketplace and listening to the sounds of Batuu.